saintsal/daoistry/content/old/mindsets_/decentralisation-notes.md

----
-title: Political Decentralisation
----

-> The opposite of heirarchy isn't flatness, it's autonomy.

-To understand decentralisation, you need to separate the [types of decentralisation](https://medium.com/@VitalikButerin/the-meaning-of-decentralization-a0c92b76a274):

-**Political Decentralisation** is when no single group can enforce their decisions on others.
-It increases autonomy and removes constraints.
-It allows for people to control their own environment and do their best work.

-Political centralisation means people have to work according to the rules others set.
-Political decentralisation is when they set their own rules.

-If there are people in your DAO who don't feel they can plug in, or feel their work and progress is constrained by others in the DAO, then your DAO probably suffers from political centralisation.

-Ask:
-> Does anyone make decisions that affect others autonomy?

 ## Examples
 Corporations are politically centralised.
 The CEO calls the shots.
 Departments also centralise various decisions that the rest of the company must obey.